jamesweakley/adapters/rss/README.md

             System.out.println(item.getGuid());
         }

-4. Poll an RSS Feed In order to use an RSS feed you would typically poll it at some regular interval.
+4. In order to use an RSS feed you would typically poll it at some regular interval.
    The `RSSTask` class is provided to simplify this type of processing.
 The following example shows a typical use of the `RSSTask` class.
 This initially connects to and loads from the feed and then when started will poll the feed every 30 seconds and update data as appropriate.